AndyFul/Hard_Configurator/README.md

 Most of the above tasks can be made by hand using Windows regedit.
 Anyway, with Hard_Configurator, it can be done more quickly and safely.
 Also, the user can quickly apply custom settings saved in profiles.

-Forcing SmartScreen check can protect the user, when normally the SmartScreen Filter (in Windows 8+) is bypassed.
+Forcing SmartScreen check can protect the user, when normally the SmartScreen for Explorer (in Windows 8+) is bypassed.
 That can happen if you have got the executable file (EXE, MSI, etc.) when using:

 * the downloader or torrent application (EagleGet, utorrent etc.);